r0bertcode/z-crypt/README.md

 ### <b> Class: AES_CCM (key) </b>

-- <b>key</b>: Secret key to use for encryption ( 16 Bytes )
+- <b>key</b> ( 16 Byte Buffer | String ) : Secret key to use for encryption ( 16 Bytes )

-The AES_CCM Class implements encryption and decryption via AES-256-CCM Mode with optional AAD.
+The AES_CCM Class implements encryption and decryption via AES-256-CCM Mode with optional AAD (Additional authenticated data).
 The class has one other property:

 - <b>AES_CCM.ivTable</b>: A object that is populated with key value pairs of encrypted strings matched with their Initial Vector, the string will automatically clear the string with it's IV on decryption, or load it on encryption.
 This object can be used to access the IV for a specific encrypted string.